 - Information and data are central to the work of the NAA:

 - We are custodians of a large collection of government information and data assets.

 - We create valuable corporate information and data as part of managing this collection.

 - We use information and data to inform, implement, document and communicate our activities and decisions, promoting the ability to work cohesively as one Archives.

-- The Archives is the primary custodian of the archival resources of the Commonwealth for the Australian people:
+- The NAA is the primary custodian of the archival resources of the Commonwealth for the Australian people:

 - We define our vision for the collection, both digital and analogue, and create our policies, plans and processes to realise this vision.

-- Decisions about the collection are made with a view of long-term preservation and accessibility to perform our obligations under the Archives Act.
+- Decisions about the collection are made with a view of long-term preservation and accessibility to perform our obligations under the Archives Act 1983.

-- Decisions about collection assets are made to consider their full lifecycle at the Archives: from selection to custody, preservation and access.
+- Decisions about collection assets are made to consider their full lifecycle at the NAA: from selection to custody, preservation and access.
 All relevant stakeholders will participate in the decision-making.

-- The Archives will fully implement the Information Management Standard for Australian Government.
-The Standard applies to any information and data created as part of the Archives' business activities, including as part of managing the archival resources of the Commonwealth.
+- The NAA will fully implement the Information Management Standard for Australian Government.
+The Standard applies to any information and data created as part of the NAA's business activities, including as part of managing the archival resources of the Commonwealth.

 - Technology facilitates the creation and management of information and data assets, but information and data have a lifespan longer than the technology cycle.
 Data and information will be considered as a separate entity to technology and governed in accordance with its value and risk.

-- Working together across branches and sites is critical to the work of the Archives.
-To support this, the Archives will seek out tools to support staff to communicate and collaborate, promote information sharing, and break down siloes.
+- Working together across branches and sites is critical to the work of the NAA.
+To support this, the NAA will seek out tools to support staff to communicate and collaborate, promote information sharing, and break down siloes.

 - Information and data assets will be governed to promote

 This approach to governance will support business outcomes and ensure information and data are managed as a vital business asset.

 - usability as a valuable organisational asset,